Domodan/BSE-2301-Recess/README.md

 # Recess2
-The second project i worked on with my colleaques in Year Two
+The second project i worked on with my colleagues in Year Two

+Make changes if you like for review